Sprite-MD/chana-thai/README.md

 To-do:
-Fix pricing for certain categories with more than one price
-Add additional descriptions to certain categories
-add side arrows to menu section so that users have alternate methods of menu traversal
+Fix pricing for certain categories with more than one price  (--Beverages--, Soup) Add additional descriptions to certain categories  (Entree, Lunch, ) add side arrows to menu section so that users have alternate methods of menu traversal
 style the menu buttons to be more appealing
 add another row in about section so it isn't too small(?)